demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 #### Networking error

+##### How to find network issues

+To find network issues, you can use the HttpV2 script using a simple request to see if it passed through.

-Note that this part is only relevant for XSOAR on-rem.
+Note that this part is only relevant for XSOAR on-prem.
 Examples of common errors indicating that there probably is a networking issue:

 * `[Errno -2] Name does not resolve`